Have you heard of “Diary of a Wimpy Kid?”, or “Big Nate”? If not, hit the bookstore and get reading… because they’re a total hoot.

 4. Check out The Adventures of Fearless Fortissimo.
 A teacher wrote to us recently after giving her student this comic-based piano book and said “This week, as I walked up the sidewalk to his home, I was met by the most amazing performance I have ever heard from him!
 Both hands were excellent, and he concluded the piece with a ritardando and diminuendo that wasn’t written in, and made it sound great!
 I helped him understand the accents and the cresc-dim signs and accent marks, which we didn’t cover last week, and he applied them for one more performance.
 What a difference.”

 If you’re interested in The Adventures of Fearless Fortissimo click to learn more.
-Each book comes with a full-color comic and 3 levels of each of the pieces within the book; enabling your Early Elementary, Elementary and Intermediate students to all get involved in the graphic piano book excitement!
-Already use Episode 1 and have students begging for Episode 2?
-Find it here.
+Each book comes with a story and 3-page full-color comic enabling your action-obsessed students to all get involved in the graphic piano book excitement!